 Harry had left us while sleeping peacefully on my shoulder, just like he did every night.

-My own vet suspected Harry was much older than ten and detected a heart murmur, though it wan still unclear why Harry had died that evening.
+My own vet suspected Harry was actually older than ten and detected a heart murmur, though it was still unclear why Harry had died that evening.